gviscoli/PCH.Docs/Weather Station POC/WeatherStation.md

 # Weather Station Proof of Concept
-Welcome to the open-source [documentation](https://docs.microsoft.com/azure) of my proof of concept for implentation of a basic Weather Statio.
+Welcome to the open-source of my proof of concept for implentation of a basic Weather Station.

 ## Purpose
-The goal of this poc is to experiment with a series of cloud technologies such as Azure IoT Hub, Azure Function and Azure SignalR.
+The goal of this poc is to experiment with a series of cloud technologies such as **Azure IoT Hub**, **Azure Function** and **Azure SignalR**.

 ### Azure IoT Hub